Don't Compromise on Comps

 Apto property records reflect property ownership and space occupancy through features called “Ownership” and “Spaces” respectively.
 When a property changes hands or a space gets a new tenant, entering it as a new comp will fire a trigger that automatically modifies the ownership and space on the property to reflect the change.
 No dual entry.
 No having to remember to change all the places where this information should be reflected.
 One step and you’re done.

 Using your comps

 Closed Deals are in, check, now what?
 To put them to use, we turn to Reports.

 Apto’s reporting engine allows you to generate lists of comps based on specific criteria.
 Reports are editable and can be saved using the name of your choosing for quick use, recollection and re-use.
 They can also be exported to a spreadsheet for use in newsletters and valuations (BOV) presentations.

-To access Apto Reports, click on the "Reports" tab, (or click ont the "+" icon and click on "Reports" in the tab list).
+To access Apto Reports, click on the app launcher icon in the upper left corner just under your account’s logo (default logo is Apto).
+Locate “Reports” and click to go to the list of available reports.
 Search for "comps" under the Folders search on the left side.
 Click on the Comps folder and select your desired report.
 To learn more about creating and modifying reports visit our knowledge base article Create New Reports.

 When the report opens, you can choose to customize, export into a printable view or just the details, or even subscribe to recieve updates in your email inbox.
 Simply click on the button above the table.

 You may be doing all this already, and if so, great.
 What we hope you see is that Apto makes this process easier and more efficient.
 It can help you deliver the timely pricing information you need to give a highly defensible valuation backed up by the industry’s best comp database: yours.